videosdk-live/videosdk-docs/prebuilt_docs_versioned_docs/version-0.3.x/api/sdk-reference/parameters/advance-parameters/customize-audio-video.md

 - type: `String`

-- `screenShareConfig.optimizationMode` represents the specific mode of your screen shared video which can be `motion` , `text` or `deatil`.
+- `screenShareConfig.optimizationMode` represents the specific mode of your screen shared video which can be `motion` , `text` or `detail`.

 ```js
 meeting.init({